everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

 - **void turnOnWallet(final String password, final String commonSecret, final String initialVector, final NfcCallback callback, Boolean... showDialog),** <br/>
   **String turnOnWalletAndGetJson(final String password, final String commonSecret, final String initialVector, Boolean... showDialog)**

     This function makes TON Labs wallet applet activation.
 After its succesfull call applet will be in working personalized state (so getTonAppletState() will return {"message":"TonWalletApplet is personalized.","status":"ok"}).
 It uses default PIN '5555'.
+At the begining of its work it reset seed and pin and generate new seed.

     *Arguments requirements:*